jdhughes-dev/mf6adj/README.md

 `mamba env create -f environment.yml`

-### Activate the environment and add the MODFLOW6 API shared library to the mamba environment bin with the following:
+Activate the environment and add the MODFLOW6 executables to the mamba environment bin with the following:

 `mamba activate mf6adj`